Burroughs Large Systems: Tagged architecture

 Even-tagged words are user data which can be modified by a user program as user state.
 Odd-tagged words are created and used directly by the hardware and represent a program's execution state.
 Since these words are created and consumed by specific instructions or the hardware, the exact format of these words can change between hardware implementation and user programs do not need to be recompiled, since the same code stream will produce the same results, even though system word format may have changed.

 Tag 1 words represent on-stack data addresses.
 The normal IRW simply stores an address couple to data on the current stack.
 The SIRW references data on any stack by including a stack number in the address.
+Amongst other things, SIRW's are used to provide addressing between discrete process stacks such as those generated in response to the CALL and PROCESS statements.

 Tag 5 words are descriptors, which are more fully described in the next section.
 Tag 5 words represent off-stack data addresses.

 Tag 7 is the program control word which describes a procedure entry point.
-When operators hit a PCW, the procedure is entered.
+When hardware operators hit a PCW, the procedure is entered.
 The ENTR operator explicitly enters a procedure (non-value-returning routine).
 Functions (value-returning routines) are implicitly entered by operators such as value call (VALC).
 Global routines are stored in the D[2] environment as SIRWs that point to a PCW stored in the code segment dictionary in the D[1] environment.
 The D[1] environment is not stored on the current stack because it can be referenced by all processes sharing this code.
 Thus code is reentrant and shared.